Analysis | What You Need to Know About China’s Virus Outbreak

 6. What are authorities doing?

 Chinese President Xi Jinping ordered resolute efforts to curb its spread ahead of the Lunar New Year holiday, which fell this year on Jan.
 25 and for which many people typically travel.
 Authorities in Wuhan suspended public transport as well as outbound flights and train services, and nearby municipalities restricted the use of transport and public sites.
-Authorities dispatched medical personnel from the military to Wuhan to help out at hospitals struggling to keep up with the inflow of sick patients.
-China’s health commission took preventive steps typically used for the most-serious ailments, such as cholera and plague.
+Authorities dispatched medical personnel from the military to Wuhan to help out at hospitals.
 Patients have been isolated to prevent any spread.
 Health officials are also looking for, screening and monitoring people the patients had contact with, and searching for current and past cases that may have been treated in medical institutions throughout the city.
-Environmental samples from the closed market have been taken for analysis.
 Outside China, airports have begun screening some passengers for symptoms, including in the U.S.

 7. What happened with SARS?